Stonen2/URI_Healthcheck/README.md

 If you are curious where improvements could be made here you go.

--Properties files with encryption on passwords instead of embedding hardcoded values for passwords on email authentication (ConfigParser) {Java is better}
+* Properties files with encryption on passwords instead of embedding hardcoded values for passwords on email authentication (ConfigParser) {Java is better}
--Correlating URLs with necessary contact information (arguably class obects, but python classes leave a lot to be desired on performance and readbility)
+* Correlating URLs with necessary contact information (arguably class obects, but python classes leave a lot to be desired on performance and readbility)
--Requirements.txt file generation
+* Requirements.txt file generation
--Web UI To visually show error messages/response codes.
+* Web UI To visually show error messages/response codes.
 I do not include or differentiate between 404, 403, 301, etc. script only cares for 200 status code

 " I'm watching you, Wazowski.
 Always watching.
 Always. " -Roz Monsters Inc.